bastnsa/dotfiles/README.md

 This repository serves as both personal documentation and a guide for others—feel free to fork it, customize it to your needs, and use it as a foundation for your own setup.

-Although this configuration is simple and straightforward, keep in mind that adjustments might have to be made depending on your system.
+My current setup consists of macOS (zsh) and Ubuntu running on WSL 2 (bash).
+Although I tried to account for the differences in environments, keep in mind that adjustments might have to be made depending on your system.

 ## How It Works